-P3 Statute means the provisions of F.S. section 255.065, as that statute may be altered or amended from time to time.
+P3 Statute means Chapter 2013-223, Laws of Florida, section 2, as codified in Florida Statutes. the provisions of F.S. section 255.065, as that statute may be altered or amended from time to time.

 Private entity means any natural person, corporation, general partnership, limited liability company, limited partnership, joint venture, business trust, public benefit corporation, nonprofit entity, or other private business entity.

-Proposal review fee means a five thousand dollar (\$5,000.00) fee required of a private entity submitting a conceptual proposal, a twenty-five thousand dollar (\$25,000.00) fee required of a private entity submitting a detailed unsolicited proposal, or a twenty-five thousand dollar (\$25,000.00) fee required of a private entity submitting a detailed proposal that competes with an unsolicited proposal.
+Proposal review fee means the respective a five thousand dollars (\$5,000.00) fee required of a paid by the private entity in-submitting a conceptual proposal, a or-twenty-five thousand dollars (\$25,000.00) fee required of a fee paid by the private entity in-submitting a detailed unsolicited proposal, or a twentyfive thousand dollars (\$25,000.00) fee paid by anyrequired of a private entity submitting a detailed proposal that competes with an unsolicited proposal.
 All proposal review fees are non-refundable.

-Qualifying project means a facility or project that serves a public purpose, or a facility or infrastructure that is used or will be used by the public or in support of a public purpose or activity, as defined in F.S. section 255.065.
+Qualifying project means a facility or project that serves a public purpose, or a facility or infrastructure that is used or will be used by the public or in support of a public purpose or activity, as defined in F.S. section 255.065the P3 Statute.

-Solicitation means a city-initiated procurement process seeking offers (bids, proposals, or otherwise) for city projects, which may include processes authorized by chapter 3-3 of the Code of the City of Pensacola.
-(2) F.S. §§ 255.20 or 287.055. or (3) any other law or the city's home rule powers.
+Solicitation means a city-initiated procurement process seeking offers (bids, proposals, or otherwise) for city projects, which may include processes authorized by (1) the City of Pensacola City Code, chapter 3-3 of the Code of the City of Pensacola, (2) F.S. §§ 255.20 or 287.055, or (3) any other law or the city's home rule powers.